zdk258/CorrCLIP/README.md

 ### 3. Results

 The performance of CorrCLIP can be enhanced as the Mask Generator improves.
-The following presents the results of different Mask Generators across eight benchmark datasets:
+The following presents the results using different Mask Generators across eight benchmark datasets:

 |  Mask Generator   |  VOC21   |  VOC20   |   PC59   |   PC60   |   City   |   ADE    |  Stuff   |  Object  |   Avg    |
 |:-----------------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|